Home to the world’s highest tides, spectacular coastline, and notoriously charming communities – the Fundy Coast is a road tripper’s dream.

 Days 7 - 10:

-Charlotte Coastal Region, incl.
+Southwest New Brunswick, incl.
 Fundy Isles & Saint Andrews

 ~90 km (56 mi.)

-First up, you’re off to the Fundy Isles -- a world apart from the mainland yet just a ferry ride away.
-Grand Manan Island is a 90-minute ride to spectacular cliffs and shorelines guarded by lighthouses and teeming with birds and marine life.
-Campobello Island is perfect for whale-watching excursions, beachcombing, a round of golf or a coastal hike at Herring Cove Provincial Park, and a visit to the heritage cottage and grounds of Roosevelt Campobello International Park.
-For more beautiful coastal vistas, artisan and art studios, and excellent sea kayaking, head to Deer Island, a short 20-minute ferry ride from Letete, near St. George.
+Next up, you’re off to the Fundy Isles -- a world apart from the mainland yet just a ferry ride away.
+Grand Manan Island is a 90-minute ride to rugged cliffs and shorelines guarded by lighthouses and teeming with birds and marine life.
+It is known for its whale-watching excursions, breathtaking coastal trails such as the one to the famous Hole-in-the-Wall rock formation, and one of the region’s most iconic lighthouses, Swallowtail Lightstation.

 Take a trip across the ocean floor - in your car! - on the way to Ministers Island, the former home of Canadian Pacific Railway baron Willian Van Horne.
-And no trip to this area is complete without a whale-watching excursion in the bay.
-Late summer and early fall are still prime whale-watching season, so don't miss the chance to get close to the sea’s greatest creatures.
-For even more railway history, make a detour to the famous McAdam Railway Station.
+For more railway history, make a special trip to the famous McAdam Railway Station.

 The final stop on your Fundy adventure (or the starting point for our American friends) is St. Stephen, opposite Calais, Maine in the USA.
 Here you’ll find a border town defined by a sweet history—it’s home to Ganong, Canada’s oldest candy company, and its Chocolate Museum.

-Just a bit outside the town is Ganong Nature Park, filled with hiking trails and a sandy beach.
+Just a bit outside the town is Ganong Nature Park, filled with hiking trails and a tidal beach.
 With magnificent views of Saint Croix Island, Passamaquoddy Bay and the United States in the distance, it’s a delightful location to finish your Fundy adventure.

 Road Trip Eats